hickeydh-aws/aws-secure-environment-accelerator/docs/installation/v150-Upgrade.md

 - we are re-aligning the OU structure with AWS guidance and that of AWS Control Tower (optional, but highly recommended)
   - the core OU is being split into a "Security" OU and an "Infrastructure" OU
 - we've added the capability to manage your IP addresses in DynamoDB, rather than with the config file
-  - this includes the ability to dynamically allocate CIDR ranges to VPCs and subnets
-  - more information on this features design can be found on this [ticket](https://github.com/aws-samples/aws-secure-environment-accelerator/issues/494)
+  - more info on this features design can be found on this [ticket](https://github.com/aws-samples/aws-secure-environment-accelerator/issues/494)
   - the config file conversion script will:
-    - update your config file in a manner that supports both CIDR management schemes (but continues to leverage the previous mechanism)
+    - update your config file in a manner that supports both IP address management schemes
     - copy your currently configured CIDR ranges into the appropriate DynamoDB tables (optional, but recommended)
   - you can change your IP address mechanism for any vpc at any time
-  - customers can mix and match IP address management mechanisms as they choose (`provided`, `lookup`, and `dynamic`)
+  - customers can mix and match IP address management mechanisms as they choose

 ## 1.2.
 Upgrade Caveats